QAGIw3/Q/WebAppQ/README.md

 ## Overview

 WebAppQ is the official web-based user interface for the Q Platform.
-It provides a simple, clean chat interface for users to interact with the `H2M` (Human-to-Machine) service.
+It provides a simple, clean chat interface for users to interact with the platform's autonomous agents via the `H2M` service.

 This application handles the full OIDC authentication flow with Keycloak and establishes a secure, real-time WebSocket connection to the backend.
+It can now handle both standard AI responses and direct clarification questions from an agent, providing a true human-in-the-loop experience.

 ## Tech Stack